gamerboy2002lol/ParziStarWarsMod/FAQ.md

 ###Q: Add Jedi and Sith NPC's and have them spawn and stuff!!

 A: NPC's are tied to structures, so unless we have a Jedi Temple during the time of the Galactic Republic, you won't see any Jedi roaming the dimensions.
-As for Sith, there were only ever 2 Sith at a time and were extremly hard to find so you probably won't ever see any Sith roaming around in the wild either.
+The Original Trilogy also only had 3 Jedi so the numbers just don't make sense for them to be mobs that spawn.
+(We're talking about movie-specific Canon here, not any new characters/information that has recently been introduced.)
+As for Sith, there were only ever 2 Sith at a time and they were extremly hard to find so you probably won't ever see any Sith roaming around in the wild either.